engineyard/engineyard-dns/posts/engineyard-2011-05-24.md

 ## Summary

-Hopefully this tool makes it much easier to setup or change DNS for your AppCloud environments.
+Hopefully this tool makes it much easier to setup or change DNS for your Engine Yard Cloud environments.
 Let us know in the comments or in the project's [Issues](https://github.com/engineyard/engineyard-dns/issues) if you love it, find bugs or have feature requests.

 The source and instructions for the project is [available on GitHub](https://github.com/engineyard/engineyard-dns#readme).